 Although there is only one true beach with free parking on Ocean Drive, there are plenty of areas with smooth stones to prop a beach chair and enjoy your own private spot on the ocean.
 There are small areas to park along this stretch of Ocean Drive so it makes the area very accessible whether it's just you on a bike or a family of 6 in a minivan with coolers and chairs in tow.
 Children will be occupied for hours just watching the waves, collecting rocks and any critters that they can find on their journey.

 The next mile or so is dominated by stunning oceanfront estates set on large acreage.
 Some built over a hundred years ago, some built in the last year.
 What they do have in common is a classic Newport coastal grandeur that will peak your curiosity and make you wonder what it would be like to live inside their walls.
 A lot of these residences are indeed year-round, and virtually all these estates are gated and heavily landscaped for privacy.

-However you decide to explore Ocean Drive in Newport, just remember to take the time to stop and discover its nooks and crannies along the way.
-Newport's Ocean Drive truly offers visitors a way for Newport's fascinating history and geography to come alive together on one of America's most diverse and interesting byways.
+However you decide to explore Ocean Drive in Newport RI, just remember to take the time to stop and discover its nooks and crannies along the way.
+It offers visitors a unique way to explore the area's fascinating history and geography on one of America's most diverse and interesting byways.